dimitriosleftakis/inditex-equity-research/README.md

 ## Author

 Dimitrios Leftakis de Leon
 BSc Economics | University of Leeds

 ---

 ## Disclaimer

-This project was produced for educational and portfolio purposes only and does not constitute investment advice.
+This project was produced for educational and informational purposes only.
+It does not constitute investment advice, an offer to buy or sell securities, or a recommendation regarding any investment strategy.
+The author holds no position in Inditex shares.
-`